jorgecarleitao/django-sphinxql/docs/expression.rst

 Sphinx uses a dialect of SQL, SphinxQL, to perform operations on its database.
 Django-SphinxQL has a notation equivalent to Django to construct such expressions.

-The basic unit of SphinxQL is the :class:`~columns.Column`.
-In Django-SphinxQL, a :class:`~sphinxql.field.Field` is a ``Column`` and thus the most explicit way to identify a column is to use::
+The basic unit of SphinxQL is a column.
+In Django-SphinxQL, a :class:`~fields.Field` is a ``Column`` and thus the most explicit way to identify a column is to use::

     >>> from myapp.indexes import PostIndex
     >>> PostIndex.number  # a column

-However, in a :class:`SearchQuerySet`, you can use more implicit but simpler notations::
+In a :class:`query.SearchQuerySet`, you can use more implicit but simpler notations::

     >>> PostIndex.objects.search_filter(number=2)